saifar-tug/TeaBuddy/README.md

 ## My Note

-> As a tea lover and developer, I wanted a **minimal, local-first AI assistant** that doesn’t need a cloud API key to chat.
-TeaBuddy is a portfolio piece built to explore local LLMs, Streamlit UI, and fast prototyping — all within a relaxing cup of tea.
+> As a tea lover and AI enthusiast, I wanted a **minimal, local-first AI assistant** that doesn’t need a cloud API key to chat.
+I like the way of learning and experimenting with local LLMs, Streamlit, and quick prototyping.

 ---